moonrepo/schematic/README.md

 > [`merge` module](https://docs.rs/schematic/latest/schematic/merge/index.html).

 When defining a custom merge function, the previous and next values are passed as arguments, and the function must return an optional merged result.
-If `None` is provided, either value will be used.
+If `None` is provided, neither value will be used.

 Here's an example of the merge function above.